prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Best Practices.md

 ### Collision Detection

-Collision detection is something that takes some consideration in how you design you networking architecture.
+Collision detection is something that takes some consideration in how you design your networking architecture.
 The main concern is who decides when a collision has occurred.
 There are several ways to deal with this, but it generally relates back to ‘fairness’ (and also the latency of your players).

 * For example, if player A hits player B during one update, player B might not see that they have been hit during their own update (since latency can cause a delay between updates for each player’s version of the game).